Chile celebrated success against the coronavirus — and began to open up. Infections have soared.

 Chile’s ‘immunity passport’ will allow recovered coronavirus patients to break free from lockdown, get back to work

-Early cases were concentrated in a younger demographic in the wealthier areas of Santiago, keeping hospitalizations and deaths relatively low, and leading officials to believe the outbreak was contained.
-But the movement of workers across the capital soon carried the disease to poorer, overcrowded neighborhoods.
+Early cases were concentrated in a younger demographic in the wealthier areas of Santiago, keeping hospitalizations and deaths relatively low and leading officials to believe that the outbreak was contained.
+But the movement of workers across the capital soon carried the virus to poorer, overcrowded neighborhoods.
 The approach of imposing and lifting “dynamic” lockdowns by area proved unsuccessful.

-“The government missed an early opportunity when they didn’t do enough to track contagion or isolate returning travelers in the richer western suburbs — and then relaxed the lockdowns too quickly,” said Ximena Aguilera, an epidemiologist who sits on Chile’s coronavirus advisory committee.
+“The government missed an early opportunity when they didn’t do enough to track contagion or isolate returning travelers in the richer northeastern suburbs — and then relaxed the lockdowns too quickly,” said Ximena Aguilera, an epidemiologist who sits on Chile’s coronavirus advisory committee.

 “The gamble was that they would be able to stem the spread of the virus early,” Aguilera said.
 “But the strategy focused disproportionately on hospital care — when the social aspect is just as important.”

 The pandemic arrived in Chile after months of demonstrations against rising inequality.
-The era-defining movement railed against what protests said was the uneven distribution of gains from the country’s rapid growth of recent decades.
+The era-defining movement railed against what protesters said was the uneven distribution of gains from the country’s rapid growth in recent decades.
 Those differences have now been laid bare by the coronavirus.

 “Both the social movement and pandemic have torn away a veil, revealing a very different country to the one that Chile’s elite had thought it lived in.”

-The coronavirus mortality rate in Santiago’s public hospitals has been twice that of the private clinics in the affluent western reaches of the capital.
-Researchers in a recent Lancet study showed that Santiago is one of the most unequal capitals in life expectancy in Latin America.
+The coronavirus mortality rate in Santiago’s public hospitals has been twice that of the private clinics in the affluent northeastern reaches of the capital.
+Researchers showed in a recent Lancet study that Santiago is one of the most unequal capitals in terms of life expectancy in Latin America.

 Down Santiago’s sloping valley in Lo Hermida, a densely packed neighborhood famed for its solidarity and self-organization, isolation policies written for Chile’s upper and middle classes seem irrelevant.
-Initial advice suggested that those who contracted the virus isolate in separate, well-ventilated rooms, and refrain from sharing bathrooms with others.
+Initial advice suggested that those who contract the virus isolate in separate, well-ventilated rooms and refrain from sharing bathrooms with others.

 In homes where several generations live together in confined spaces, that’s not possible.